wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 ## Prerequisites

 1. Create an Azure SQL DB database that will be used as the Split-Merge status database.
-Go to the [Azure portal](https://ms.portal.azure.com).
+Go to the [Azure Management Portal](https://ms.portal.azure.com).
 Create a new **SQL Database**.
 Fill in the database name and create a new user and password.
 Be sure to record the name and password for later use.

 2. Ensure that your Azure SQL DB server allows Azure Services to connect to it.
 In the portal, in the **Firewall Settings**, ensure that the **Allow access to Azure Services** setting is set to **On**.
 Click the "save" icon.

     ![Allowed services][1]

 3. Create an Azure Storage account that will be used for diagnostics output.
 Go to the Azure preview portal.
-In the left bar, click **New**, click **Data + Storage**, then **Storage**.
+In the left bar, click **New**, click **DATA SERVICE**, then **Storage**.

 4. Create an Azure Cloud Service that will contain your Split-Merge service.
 Go to the Azure preview portal.
 In the left bar, click **New**, then **Compute**, **Cloud Service**, and **Create**.